200+ Free CPA Practice Questions

 About the CPA Exam

-The CPA exam transitioned to the CPA Evolution model in January 2024.
-Candidates must pass 3 core sections (AUD, FAR, REG) plus 1 discipline section of their choice (BAR, ISC, or TCP).
-Each section is 4 hours with MCQs (50% weight) and task-based simulations (50% weight).
-FAR is the hardest core section (~42% pass rate) while REG is the easiest (~63%).
-All sections must be passed within an 18-month rolling window.
+The CPA exam uses the CPA Evolution model (2024+).
+Candidates pass 3 core sections (AUD, FAR, REG) plus 1 discipline (BAR, ISC, or TCP), each 4 hours with MCQs and task-based simulations weighted 50/50.
+All 4 sections must be passed within an 18-month rolling window.

 Questions